 Pix / Bar Vivant is not just about wine.
 Cocktails and spirits focus on brandies such as Cognac, Armagnac, Calvados and Eau de Vie.
 Our French 75 uses Cognac, not gin (it is a French 75, non?) and the Omaha!
 Showcases Local Clear Creek Pear Eau de Vie along side Cynar, Amontillado Sherry, Peychaud's Bitters and agave syrup.
 A selection of classic apéros is also available – Ricard, Chartreuse VEP, Pineau de Charentes, Bonal and Bénédictine to name a few.

 Beer is here.
 The selection of 37 beers includes four taps and formats up to 6L.
 Pix is a fun place!
 The focus is on breweries from the US and Belgium.
 The cider selection comes from France & Spain with EZ Orchards Méthode Champenoise from the Willamette Valley.
 Basque cider is poured high and properly from an escanciador.

 Had too much to drink already?
 Pix serves Batdorf and Bronson coffee drinks and teas from local Townshend’s Tea.
-Watch for Time for Tea starting in November and happening year round.
-Each Saturday and Sunday from 2PM – 5PM Pix offers a formal (but fun!) tea for all ages.
+Come for Weekend Tea - Each Saturday and Sunday from 2PM – 4PM Pix offers a formal (but fun!) tea for all ages.
 The $30 all inclusive menu will include a pot of Townshends’s tea and a selection of 15 sweet and savory bite sized treats, including French macarons, soft-boiled quail eggs wrapped in prosciutto and rotating flavors of chocolat chaud.
 Reservations are required.